moses297/bubbles_player/README.md

 - pip install opencv-python
 - pip install selenium
 - pip install pillow
+- Have Firefox (needs to be in PATH)
-- download geckodriver (needs to be in PATH)
+- Download geckodriver (needs to be in PATH)